-5. Government policies play a crucial role in creating an enabling environment for building resilient supply chains.
-Governments should therefore develop and enforce regulations that promote sustainable practices, climate change adaptation and resilience-building in the manufacturing sector.
+5. Government policies play a crucial creating role in an enabling environment for building resilient supply chains.
+Governments should develop therefore and enforce regulations that promote sustainable practices, climate change adaptation resilience-building and in the manufacturing sector.
 Integration of climate change considerations into national and sectoral policies, such as industrial development plans and infrastructure investment strategies can provide a holistic framework for